drshahizan/HPDP/2526/project/p1/AyamGepuk/README.md

 ## 8.0 Conclusion & Future Work
 ### 8.1 Summary of Findings
 This project successfully designed and built a high-performance asynchronous web scraping pipeline using `asyncio` and `aiohttp` to collect over **100,000 news article records** from Edge Malaysia and The Sun.
-The Edge Malaysia scraper leveraged its internal category API across 44 categories, while The Sun scraper used the WordPress REST API — collecting 93,249 and 7,500 records respectively within minutes.
+The Edge Malaysia scraper leveraged its internal category API across 44 categories, while The Sun scraper used the WordPress REST API, collecting 93,249 and 7,500 records respectively within minutes.

 After merging, deduplication, and cleaning, the master dataset (`FINAL_MASTER_100K.csv`) was used as the benchmark input for comparing three data processing libraries.
 Pandas served as the single-threaded eager baseline.
 Dask offered modest improvement through parallel task scheduling, with lower memory consumption (~7.48 MB vs ~33.94 MB).
-Polars delivered exceptional results — processing over 1 million rows per second at under 0.1 seconds, using minimal memory and achieving 180%+ CPU utilization through its native Rust multi-threading engine.
+Polars delivered exceptional results, processing over 1 million rows per second at under 0.1 seconds, using minimal memory and achieving 180%+ CPU utilization through its native Rust multi-threading engine.
 The results confirm that choosing the right processing library has a dramatic impact on performance at scale.

 ### 8.2 What Could Be Improved